Using Large Language Models for Hyperparameter Optimization: Introduction

 \section{Introduction}

 Hyperparameters, distinct from the parameters directly learned throughout training, significantly influence the inductive bias of a machine learning model, thus determining its capacity to generalize effectively.
 The choice of hyperparameters helps dictate the complexity of the model, the strength of regularization, the optimization strategy, the loss function, and more.
-Due to this importance, many methods have been proposed to find strong hyperparameter configurations automatically.
+Due to this importance, many methods have been proposed to find good hyperparameter configurations automatically.
 For example, black-box optimization methods such as random search \citep{bergstra2012random} or Bayesian optimization \citep{mockus1998application,shahriari2015taking} have been deployed for hyperparameter optimization (HPO).
-Beyond black-box methods, other works further utilize the structure of the problem, e.g., are compute-environment-aware~\cite{ginsbourger2010kriging}, compute-budget-aware~\citep{lam2016bayesian}, multi-task~\citep{swersky2013multi}, like transfer-learning~\citep{golovin2017google} or multi-fidelity~\citep{klein2017fast}, iterative-optimization-aware~\citep{li2017hyperband}, online~\citep{jaderberg2017population}, or multi-objective~\citep{daulton2022multi}.
-However, these methods (a) still rely on practitioners to design a search space, which includes selecting which parameters can be optimized and specifying bounds on these parameters, and (b) typically struggle in the initial search phase ($< 2^{d}$ queries for $d$-dimensional hyperparameters).
+Beyond black-box methods, other works use problem structure, e.g., are compute-budget-aware~\citep{lam2016bayesian}, multi-task~\citep{swersky2013multi}, multi-fidelity~\citep{klein2017fast, li2017hyperband}, online~\citep{jaderberg2017population}, or multi-objective~\citep{daulton2022multi}.
+However, these methods (a) still rely on practitioners to design a search space, which includes selecting which parameters can be optimized and specifying bounds on these parameters, and (b) typically struggle in the initial search phase ($<2^{d}$ queries for $d$-dimensional hyperparameters).
+As such, tuning hyperparameters can be challenging for those with constrained budgets or without machine learning expertise, and methods that make HPO easier are desirable.

-This paper investigates the capacity of large language models (LLMs) to optimize hyperparameters.
-Large language models are trained on internet-scale data and have demonstrated emergent capabilities in new settings \citep{brown2020language, openai2023gpt4}.
-We prompt LLMs with an initial set of instructions -- describing the specific dataset, model, and hyperparameters -- to recommend hyperparameters to evaluate.
-Upon receiving these hyperparameters, we train the model based on the proposed configuration, record the final metric (e.g., validation loss), and ask the LLM to suggest the next set of hyperparameters.
+This paper investigates the ability of large language models (LLMs) to optimize hyperparameters.
+LLMs are trained on internet-scale data and have demonstrated emergent capabilities in new settings \citep{brown2020language, openai2023gpt4}.
+We prompt LLMs with an initial set of instructions---describing the specific dataset, model, and hyperparameters---to recommend hyperparameters to evaluate.
+We train the model based on the proposed hyperparameters, record the final metric (e.g., validation loss), and ask the LLM to suggest the next set of hyperparameters.
 Figure \ref{fig:algo} illustrates this iterative process.
+We found that LLMs were effective at proposing hyperparameters during initial search phases, making them valuable both for limited-budget scenarios and as a complement to traditional approaches when larger search budgets are available.